The Way CNC Solutions Operates

 - Quoting a Job

 When a company reaches out to us about creating custom machinery to optimize their workplace, we set up a meeting with them, ideally in person.
 If that is not an option, we also can schedule virtual meetings.
-This can happen via phone call or web meeting.
+This can happen via phone call, web meeting, or in person.
 We then begin to determine the scale of the job, we can begin developing a scope or a plan.
 Next comes the quoting process which starts with the sequence of operations.
 We first have to figure out the steps we need to take in our sequence of operations.
 Once we figure out these steps, we are able to determine the material, research and development, and labor costs to set a final price for the product.
 This opens the doors for the management of the project.

 - Sales Process